End of Time (Beyoncé song): Release and remix competition

-At a private listening party for Knowles' fourth studio album was held on May 12, 2011; she offered a select group of fans previews of the music video for the lead single "Run the World (Girls)" and five other songs including, "End of Time".
-Several websites, including MTV News reported that there was speculation that it was a potential follow up to "Run the World (Girls)".
+At a private listening party for Beyoncé's fourth studio album was held on May 12, 2011; she offered a select group of fans previews of the music video for the lead single "Run the World (Girls)" and five other songs including, "End of Time".
+Several websites, including MTV News reported that there was speculation that it was a potential follow-up to "Run the World (Girls)".
 However a promotional single "1+1" was subsequently released on May 25, 2011.
 Columbia Records soon reported that "1+1" would not be sent for airplay as "Best Thing I Never Had" was favored to be the second single from 4.
 The song was released in the UK on April 22, 2012.
-It was reported by Digital Spy in early August 2011 that Knowles was filming new music videos for several songs from 4, including "End of Time" which had already been shot as of August 3, 2011.
+It was reported by Digital Spy in early August 2011 that Beyoncé was filming new music videos for several songs from 4, including "End of Time" which had already been shot as of August 3, 2011.

-On February 8, 2012, it was announced through Knowles' website and a press release issued by Parkwood Entertainment/Columbia Records that "End of Time" would be released as the fifth single from 4.
+On February 8, 2012, it was announced through Beyoncé's website and a press release issued by Parkwood Entertainment/Columbia Records that "End of Time" would be released as the fifth single from 4.
 It was added to the playlist of British national radio station BBC Radio 1 on March 28, 2012, and officially impacted UK contemporary hit radio on April 23, 2012.
-Preceding its release, Knowles called for a remix competition for the song in association with audio sharing site SoundCloud, which enabled votes on the submission of remixes by participants, who had to be at least 18 years of age.
-The contest, which was opened to entrants in 25 countries, lasted from February 8, 2012 to March 9, 2012; according to Knowles' website, the remix winner would win a cash prize of $4,000 and the remix would be included on her unspecified upcoming release.
+Preceding its release, Beyoncé called for a remix competition for the song in association with audio sharing site SoundCloud, which enabled votes on the submission of remixes by participants, who had to be at least 18 years of age.
+The contest, which was opened to entrants in 25 countries, lasted from February 8, 2012, to March 9, 2012; according to Beyoncé's website, the remix winner would win a cash prize of $4,000 and the remix would be included on her unspecified upcoming release.

-Over two thousand entries have been uploaded to SoundCloud as of March 4, 2012, and the following day, another press release was issued, announcing the members of the international judging panel to choose the winner of the competition; the panel consists of Knowles, British musician Isabella Summers of Florence and the Machine, Dutch music producer and DJ Afrojack, the duo DJ and Polish producing team, WAWA, New York premier DJ Jus-Ske and Oscar-winning producer and composer Giorgio Moroder.
+Over two thousand entries have been uploaded to SoundCloud as of March 4, 2012, and the following day, another press release was issued, announcing the members of the international judging panel to choose the winner of the competition; the panel consists of Beyoncé, British musician Isabella Summers of Florence and the Machine, Dutch music producer and DJ Afrojack, the duo DJ and Polish producing team, WAWA, New York premier DJ Jus-Ske and Oscar-winning producer and composer Giorgio Moroder.
 After that the SoundCloud community have voted on entries, the top 50 ranked eligible remixes were reviewed by the announced panel of judges; the originality, creativity and musicality of these 50 remixes were taken into consideration while giving them corresponding scores that enabled the judges to choose the grand prizewinner.
 On April 17, the winner Radzimir "Jimek" Dębski, was announced through a press release.
-It was also announced that his remix will appear on Knowles' remix extended play (EP), 4: The Remix.
+It was also announced that his remix will appear on Beyoncé's remix extended play (EP), 4: The Remix.